tsukasa-u/FUSOU/AVRO_FIX_COMPREHENSIVE_REPORT.md

 #### Cloudflare Workers Compatibility
 ✅ **VERIFIED SAFE:**
-- No code generation (avro-js Type.forSchema doesn't use new Function())
+- No code generation (avro-js parse() doesn't use new Function or eval)
 - No Node.js Buffer API usage
 - No stream APIs that require streams module
 - No fs or network operations